arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 title: C'est ma vie
 ---

-> No matter what I want, love, hate, need, have, can, do, choose, accept, refuse, feel, believe, think, say, write or not: This is my life.
+> Whoever I am, whatever I want, need, have, can, choose, do, love, hate, accept, feel, believe, think, say, write or not, this is my life.

 <!-- <div>